Program

 Presidential Address

-Nathan A. Niemi, GSA Acting President
+Nathan A. Niemi, GSA President

 2025 Michel T. Halbouty Distinguished Lecture